Chevrotain/chevrotain/docs/tutorial/step3_adding_actions.md

 ### Introduction:
 In the [previous](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step2_parsing.md) tutorial step we have implemented a parser for a "mini" SQL Select grammar.
-The problem however that our parser only validates the input conforms to the grammar.
+The current problem is that our parser only validates the input conforms to the grammar.
 In most real world use cases the parser will also have to output some result/data structure/value.